-T-Cell Immunotherapy Overview
+CAR T-Cell Immunotherapy for Cancer

 How does CAR T-cell therapy work?

 T cells are white blood cells in the immune system that fight infection.
 The goal with T-cell immunotherapy is to reprogram a child’s own T cells to seek out and destroy cancer cells wherever they are hiding in the body.

 - We do a procedure called apheresis to isolate the white blood cells from your child’s blood.
 This takes a few hours.
 We draw a blood sample from your child.
 This sample goes to a special part of Seattle Children’s Research Division called the Therapeutics Cell Manufacturing facility.
 Our lab staff remove the T cells from the sample, purify them and reprogram them.
 In this case, “reprogram” means to change the T cells by adding recombinant DNA (genetically modify them).
 Then, the newly programmed T cells multiply into millions of new cells.

 - The changed T cells are put back into your child’s body through an intravenous (IV) infusion.